 INTRODUCTION TO DESIGN AND SCENOGRAPHY - 2019/0

-The purpose of this module is to introduce students to the practice of Scenography (stage design) and to the fundamental practical skills needed to design for performance.
+The purpose of this module is to introduce students to the practice of scenography, set design and their processes.

 Guildford School of Acting

 Framework: FHEQ Level 4

 JACs code: W443